jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

 That's right, the big daddy of them all, the `Object` constructor.
 And - if you haven't forgotten what we were actually looking for - the location of the `hasOwnProperty()` method.

 That is a **very simple** overview of how JavaScript's prototype mechanism works.
-But don't worry, after I go off on this short - but important - tangent, we're going to deeper into the prototype mechanism (or up the prototype chain)...or something funny...fuck it...I tried.
+But don't worry, after I go off on this short - but important - tangent, we're going to delve deeper into the prototype mechanism (or up the prototype chain)...or something funny...fuck it...I tried.

 ### Intrinsic objects